NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-NASA Astronaut captures breathtaking space timelapse revealing the immense scale of hurricane Milton
+NASA Astronaut captures breathtaking timelapse showing immense scale of Hurricane Milton

-NASA Astronaut captures breathtaking space timelapse revealing the immense scale of hurricane Milton
+NASA Astronaut captures breathtaking timelapse showing immense scale of Hurricane Milton

 Representative Cover Image Source: X | @dominickmatthew, Satellite image from NOAA, Hurricane in the Gulf of Mexico southwest of Florida.
 (Ilustration by NOAA via Getty Images)

-As Hurricane Milton barrels briskly towards its landfall in the Gulf of Florida, the government has asked residents of Florida to evacuate while they can.
-A stunning video captured from space has put into perspective the sheer size and power of the monstrous Milton hurricane.
-A timelapse video of the storm was recently shared on X from the spacecraft's window by NASA astronaut Matthew Dominick (@dominickmatthew), whose return to Earth has been delayed due to the hurricane.
-“Timelapse flying by Hurricane Milton about 2 hours ago,” he wrote in the tweet.
+As Hurricane Milton races toward landfall in the Gulf of Florida, the government has urged residents to evacuate while there's still time.
+A breathtaking video from space captures the immense size and power of the hurricane.
+NASA astronaut Matthew Dominick (@dominickmatthew) shared a timelapse of the storm on X, filmed from the spacecraft’s window.
+His return to Earth has been delayed by the storm.
+“Timelapse flying by Hurricane Milton about 2 hours ago,” he wrote.

 Representative Image Source: NASA handout image taken from the International Space Station, Hurricane moves through the Caribbean Sea on September 26, 2022.
 (Photo by NASA via Getty Images)